habi498/create_actor/README.md

 ```
 and enter.

-Sometimes **linux**, it might be
+Sometimes in **linux**, it might be
 ```ruby
 python3 main.py
 ```
 The socket server, which sends packets will start running

-3.Now go to your server.
+3. Now go to your server.
 I think you must use ysc3839's cmdinput plugin.

 Now go to server console( yeah vcmp ) and type